AliValiyev/AliValiyev/README.md

 ### Hi there 👋

-I am 4th year Mathematics student at METU in Turkey.
+I am 4th year Bachelor's student at METU in Turkey.

 As a senior mathematics student, I am excited to bring my strong analytical and problem-solving skills to the field of Machine Learning.
 With a solid foundation in mathematics, especially in combinatorics, and programming experience in Python, SQL, and C#, I am eager to tackle challenges in the field of generative AI and computational neuroscience.
 <a href="#">